duggiel/shipstation/README.md

 ## Usage

+This gem provides a collection of operations for use within the Shipstation API.

+### List

-Get all records for a source:
+List all records for a resource.

 ```ruby
 Shipstation::Carrier.list